doivglser/mindevenviro-fanciful/docs/README.md

 	  	to implement "Cont-Sec" to mindevenviro

+## sCRYPtUPdater

+  	To search for brackets and braces, to split the
+	  content of the source code into short code snippets.

+  	To refer to the "exit handler"If the
+	 workflow interval in minutes is over
+	  if $REPLY from "exit handler" is = "n", reset workflow interval, if $REPLY
+	      from "exit handler" is = "y" exit.

 # PROBLEMS:

 * sCRYPtUPdater

-  	To search for brackets and braces, to split the
-	  content of the source code into short code snippets.
       Make sure you change more than 1 byte, so if you only change one character, then please add a space.

-  	If the workflow interval in minutes is over, refer to the
+        If interval in minutes is over, Ctrl-C to exit.
-	  "exit handler", if $REPLY from "exit handler" is = "n", reset workflow interval, if $REPLY
-	      from "exit handler" is = "y" exit.

 * for the moment shi3lD works only for WiFi Interfaces.